 Annual Pro-Life Vigil

 Every year since 1974, SCRTL has organized a Candlelight Vigil on or near January 22.
-Hundreds of people gather at the court square in downtown Sidney for the event, which marks the anniversary of Roe v.
+Normally, between one and two hundred people gather at the court square in downtown Sidney for the event, which marks the anniversary of Roe v.
 Wade, the Supreme Court decision of 1973 that legalized abortion in the United States.
-Beginning in the basement of the courthouse (east side entrance), the vigil commences with a prayer and a brief address by area clergy, followed by a candlelight procession around the courthouse.
-Following the vigil, buses depart for the National March for Life in Washington, DC.
+Beginning in the basement of the courthouse (east side entrance), the vigil commences with a prayer by area clergy, followed by a candlelight procession around the courthouse.
+Many years, buses have departed from the vigil for the National March for Life in Washington, DC.

 For more photos, see the Vigil photo gallery.